-It is impossible for this Guide to cover every hazardous situation you may encounter; however, your understanding of and adherence to essential information contained in this Guide will build good judgment when boating.
-Always be alert and careful: a good foundation for safety.
+It is impossible for this Guide to cover every hazardous situation you may encounter; however, your understanding and cooperation toward essential information contained in this Guide will build good judgment when boating.
+Always be alert and careful; a good foundation for safety.